S3N4T0R-0X0/APT-Attack-Simulation/Chinese APT/Mustang Panda/README.md

 1. Use Visual Studio Code's reverse shell to execute arbitrary code and deliver additional payloads.

+2. used ToneShell to archive files for exfiltration, protecting the RAR archives with a unique password.

 ![imageedit_2_2412587919](https://github.com/user-attachments/assets/ccc11e78-40c9-4573-bb3f-1854e0058a0d)

 ## The first stage (delivery technique)